Quilt art: Important early exhibits in the U.S.

-Quilted art outside the U.S. has flourished in the UK, France, Germany, the Netherlands, Switzerland, Scandinavia, Japan, Korea, New Zealand, Australia, Canada, and possibly elsewhere.
-More information about the art in these countries needs added to this site.
+Quilted art outside the U.S. has flourished in the UK, France, Germany, the Netherlands, Switzerland, Scandinavia, Japan, Korea, New Zealand, Australia, Canada, and elsewhere.

 Professional organizations

 The professional organization for quilt artists in the U.S. and elsewhere is Studio Art Quilt Associates, founded in 1989.
 SAQA's membership overlaps with other professional organizations, such as the Surface Design Association and the International Machine Quilter.
 Major exhibitions involving only quilt art are at Quilt National in Athens, Ohio, at The Dairy Barn Arts Center, Visions Art Museum (Quilt Visions), in San Diego California, and at The National Quilt Museum in Paducah, Kentucky.
 Art using quilting techniques are appropriate for all fine art venues.
 Many mixed media and collage art exhibitions are especially appropriate.

 Making quilt art

 A quilted work of art is generally defined as two layers of cloth held together by stitching.
 In most cases, a middle batting layer made of polyester, cotton, wool or silk is also incorporated.

 Although quilt art originated in traditional quilting techniques, quilt artists now may use many different processes to create their artwork, including painting, dyeing, stamping, piecing, collage, printing (often incorporating a photograph printed onto fabric), applique, and other complex cloth processes.